solo-io/gloo/docs/content/introduction/architecture/deployment_arch.md

 ---
 title: "Deployment Patterns"
 weight: 30
-description: Deployment options and patterns for Gloo.
+description: Deployment options and patterns for Gloo Edge.
 ---

-Gloo has a very flexible architecture and can be deployed in many ways on various infrastructure stacks.
+Gloo Edge has a very flexible architecture and can be deployed in many ways on various infrastructure stacks.
 We recommend using Kubernetes, if that is your platform of choice, because it simplifies operations.
-Kubernetes, however, is not the only way to deploy Gloo.
-You can deploy and manage Gloo on any infrastructure (think VMs, or other container orchestrators) with out of the box support for Consul as the configuration backend.
+Kubernetes, however, is not the only way to deploy Gloo Edge.
+You can deploy and manage Gloo Edge on any infrastructure (think VMs, or other container orchestrators) with out of the box support for Consul as the configuration backend.

 You may be asking yourself, what options make sense for which problems?
-In this document we will be looking at the following deployment architectures for Gloo:
+In this document we will be looking at the following deployment architectures for Gloo Edge:

 * [Simple ingress to Kubernetes](#simple-ingress-to-kubernetes)
 * [Kube-native edge API Gateway for Kubernetes](#kube-native-edge-api-gateway-for-kubernetes)